The Ice Warden | Chapter 1

 “We have horses…” her brother started.

-“The road is winding and steep, better go on foot,” Yuri interrupted him.
+“The road is winding and steep.
+Better go on foot,” Yuri interrupted.

 “You’re the expert.”
 Atres shrugged, but he didn’t seem so happy at the idea.

 Yuri headed for the door.
-The Urash man and the guards would be fine, yet the woman didn’t look like someone who was used to traveling for so long on foot, but he didn’t say anything since it was none of his business.
+The Urash man and the guards would be fine.
+The woman, though, didn’t look used to such long journeys on foot.
+Still, he said nothing, since it was none of his business.